-Start9 is committed to ensuring that embassyOS is accessible.
-This guide is to install embassyOS on most x86 platforms.
-Start9’s x86-based Embassy Pro is available for purchase on the Start9 Store.
+Start9 is committed to ensuring that StartOS is accessible.
+This guide is to install StartOS on most x86_64 platforms (your mileage will vary).
+The x86_64-based Server One and Server Pure are available for purchase on the Start9 Store.

-The specs below would be acceptable for an Embassy running minimal services with minimal storage needs
+The specs below would be acceptable for a server running minimal services with minimal storage needs

 Single vCPU Core 2Ghz

 If you intend to run Bitcoin or store any meaningful amount of data, you will need